 Saying it with roses

-The most romantic day of the year is just around the corner, and as always, it’s the rose that’s top of the charts when it comes to flower sales for St Valentine’s Day.
+For the most romantic day of the year it’s the rose that’s top of the charts when it comes to flower sales for St Valentine’s Day.
 Over three million people (both men and women) are given fresh flowers on Valentine’s Day as a symbol of love and devotion, and an astonishing 10,000 tons of roses make up the bulk of those bouquets.

 Over nine million red roses are given to someone special.
 But if you want to say ‘I love you’ with roses, there is a hidden language that can help you send the right message.